-by Robert S. Davis Family & Regional History Program Wallace State College PO Box 2000 801 N. Main Street Hanceville, AL 35077-2000
+by Robert S. Davis

+Family & Regional History Program

+Wallace State College

+PO Box 2000

+801 N. Main Street

+Hanceville, AL 35077-2000

 Alabama is a federal land state, which means that all land ownership based upon land grants comes through the United States government.
 (All states are federal land or "public domain" states except for the original thirteen states, Hawaii, Kentucky, Maine, Tennessee, Texas, Vermont, and West Virginia.)
 Several books have been published on the history of federal/public lands.
-Among the best such works are Benjamin H. Hibbard, A History of Public Land Policies (New York: Macmillen, 1924) and Vernon R. Cartstensen, ed., The Public Lands: Studies in the History of the Public Domain (Madison: University of Wisconsin Press, 1963).
+Among the best such works are Malcomb J. Rohrbough, The Land Office Business: The Settlement and Administration of American Public Lands, 1789-1837 ((New York: Oxford University Press, 1968), Benjamin H. Hibbard, A History of Public Land Policies (New York: Macmillen, 1924); and Vernon R. Cartstensen, ed., The Public Lands: Studies in the History of the Public Domain (Madison: University of Wisconsin Press, 1963).
 For using the records, researchers should consult the special federal lands issue of Heritage Quest 15 (May/June 1999), number three; James C. Barsi, The Basic Researcher's Guide to Homesteads & Other Federal Land Records (Colorado Springs: Nuthatch Grove Press, 1996) and the National Archives' booklet Research in Land Entry Files of the General Land Office (Washington: National Archives Trust, 1998).
-An excellent discussion of federal lands in Alabama, starting in 1820, is the introductory chapters of Wyley Donald Ward, Original Land Sales and Grants in Covington County, Alabama (Spartanburg, SC: Reprint Company, 1991).
+An excellent discussion of federal lands in Alabama, starting with 1820, is the introductory chapters of Wyley Donald Ward, Original Land Sales and Grants in Covington County, Alabama (Spartanburg, SC: Reprint Company, 1991).